 In this section, I present three sets of findings.
 First, on average, bank lending does not respond significantly to the last service year relative to other years in the term of Party Secretaries.
 Second, there is significant targeting of firms: lending to zombie firms increases in the last year by 228% and exhibits a significant increasing trend across the cycle; in contrast, lending to non-zombie firms decreases in the last year by 87% and shows a significant decreasing trend across the cycle.
-Third, Party Secretaries are more capable of capturing local banks.
+Third, Party Secretaries are more capable of pressuring local banks to lend to zombie firms.